 Soil: Some intervenal chlorosis might occur in alkaline central Arizona soils.

-Watering: Tipu tree needs ample regular water in Phoenix.
-In more moderate locations such as southern California coastal regions, tipu tree is considered to be drought tolerant.
+Watering: Tipu tree needs ample regular supplemental water in Phoenix to grow a lush dense canopy and not suffer heat damage during summer.
+In more moderate locations such as southern California coastal regions, tipu tree is considered fairly drought tolerant.

 Pruning: Elevate canopy base high into inverted vase canopy.
-Tipu tree tends to form low co-dominant stems that if unpruned might form bark inclusions resulting in catastrophic limb failure.
-As a result, significant training for strong branch attachments should be considered a normal part of this tree's maintenance after transplanting young specimens into the landscape.
+Tipu tree tends to form low co-dominant stems that if left unpruned might form bark inclusions resulting in catastrophic limb failure.
+As a result, significant training for strong branch attachments should be considered as a normal part of this tree's regular maintenance especially after transplanting young specimens into the landscape.

 Disease and pests: None

-Additional comments: In Phoenix, tipu tree is a beautifully ornamental mesic shade tree of comparatively reduced vigor compared to it's habit in coastal southern California where it can become massive in size.
-Oddly, this tree appears on the Arizona Department of Water Resources low water use plant list (page 25), though in reality it is a mesic tropical tree with a locally high water requirement.
+Additional comments: In Phoenix, tipu tree is a beautifully ornamental mesic (locally needs a good deal of supplemental water) shade tree of comparatively reduced vigor compared to it's habit in coastal southern California where it can become massive in size.
 Note this tree can seasonally produce copious foliage, flower and fruit litter.